ashleymckellar/ashleymckellar/README.md

-- 🔭 I’m currently working on updating the styling and responsiveness for my hot sauce world app
+- 🔭 I’m currently working on a freelance project for a small business, creating a V2 of their current site using React and several third party APIs.
 - 🌱 I’m currently learning React Native
 - 🤔 I’m looking for help with design
 - 💬 Ask me about my dog, Penny Pockets